fkztw/hor2vec/README.md

                         The reading direction of each line.
 Default is 'l2r'
                         (left to right), you can choose 'r2l' (right to left).
   -wd {t2b,b2t}, --word-direction {t2b,b2t}
-                        The reading direction of each word.
-Default is 't2b'
+                        The reading direction of each word/character.
+Default
-                        (top to bottom), you can choose 'b2t' (bottom to top).
+                        is 't2b' (top to bottom), you can choose 'b2t' (bottom
+                        to top).
   -nr, --no-rotate      If this optioin has been given, hor2vec won't rotate
                         the input.
 ```